What Is A Foot Fault In Tennis?

 Tennis is a highly competitive sport, and there are many rules to ensure fairness in matches.
 Rules for serving require tennis players to serve from a certain spot; if they fail to do so, they will commit a foot fault.
 Keep reading for a description of the types of foot faults and what happens when they are committed.

 There is a small area where the player is allowed to stand when serving the ball in a match.
-They must stand behind the baseline and in between the center and sideline on the side opposite of the service box where they need the ball to land.
+They must stand behind the baseline and between the center and sideline on the side opposite the service box where they need the ball to land.

-A foot fault is one of those rules in sports that many professional players do not agree with and can become angry when it is used against them.
-This can be seen when Serena Williams committed a foot fault during her 2009 US Open semi final match.
-She got called for a foot fault during the match and she became angry with the line judge because she did not believe that it was necessary to make this call.
-This rule is often looked over when professionals are serving as it does not give any true advantage to the individual that is serving.
+Foot faults have been a source of controversy for some professional players because of how randomly they seem to be called.
+The most famous instance of this was when Serena Williams committed a foot fault during her 2009 US Open semifinal match.
+She became openly angry with the line judge because she did not believe that it was necessary to make this call.
+This rule is most often overlooked when professionals are serving, as it does not give any true advantage to the individual that is serving.